(under construction!)

 this series was the first thing to inspire the creation of Imperfect Fantasy (originally spawning out of a "wario-like touhou" idea). it's has been going on for more than 20 years at this point, so you're not going to be starved for content with it. the series itself it primarily a bullet-hell shmup, though there is also some side-games which experiment with different genres and gameplay styles, as well as print works which focus more on the characters and the world than the games do.

-it's pretty well known for having a pretty relaxed copyright, allowing people to (with very specific, but undertandable guidelines,) make money off fanworks. personally i love akatsuki records and shinra-bansho, both circles that make music. you've likely heard of luna nights, which is a whole fanmade commercial game that people have made playthroughs on.
+it's pretty well known for having a pretty relaxed copyright, allowing people (with very specific, but undertandable guidelines,) to make money off fanworks. personally i love akatsuki records and shinra-bansho, both circles that make music. you've likely heard of luna nights, which is a whole fanmade commercial game that people have made playthroughs on.

 where to find: it's on steam.